Toby Harries: Career

 He was named in the British team for the 2025 World Athletics Relays in Guangzhou.
-He ran in the men’s 4 x 400 metres relay, alongside Charlie Dobson, Efe Okoro and Rio Mitcham as the British quartet finished a close second to Belgium in their heat to qualify for the final and secure a place for Britain at the 2025 World Championships.
-He was selected for the 200 metres at the 2025 European Athletics Team Championships in Madrid in June 2025, where he finished third in the 200 metres and ran a 43.6 seconds split in the mixed 4 x 400 metres, in which Britain finished third in the same time as the second-placed Italian team.
+He ran in the men's 4 × 400 metres relay, alongside Charlie Dobson, Efe Okoro and Rio Mitcham as the British quartet finished a close second to Belgium in their heat to qualify for the final and secure a place for Britain at the 2025 World Championships.
+He was selected for the 200 metres at the 2025 European Athletics Team Championships in Madrid in June 2025, where he finished third in the 200 metres and ran a 43.6 seconds split in the mixed 4 × 400 metres, in which Britain finished third in the same time as the second-placed Italian team.
 On 3 August, placed third in the final of the 400 metres at the 2025 UK Athletics Championships in Birmingham, running 45.98 seconds.
 He was selected as part of the British team for the 2025 World Athletics Championships in Tokyo, Japan.
 He ran on the opening day as the British team finished fifth overall in the mixed 4 × 400 metres relay.
 He also ran in the men's 200 metres, without advancing to the final.
-Later at the Championships, he ran in the men's 4 x 400 metres relay as the British team qualified for the final and placed sixth overall.
+Later at the Championships, he ran in the men's 4 × 400 metres relay as the British team qualified for the final and placed sixth overall.

+In May 2026, he ran at the 2026 World Athletics Relays in the men's 4 × 400 metres relay in Gaborone, Botswana.
+In June, he placed fourth in the final of the 400 metres at the 2026 British Championships.
+He was selected to represent England at the 2026 Commonwealth Games in Glasgow, winning a silver medal in the mixed 4 × 400 metres relay.
+On 10 August, he won a silver medal competing for Great Britain at the 2026 European Athletics Championships in the mixed 4 × 400 metres relay in Birmingham.
+On the final night of the championships he returned to the track and won the silver medal with the British team in the men's 4 × 400 metres final.
+In September, selected as part of the Great Britain team to compete at the inaugural World Athletics Ultimate Championship in Budapest, he ran in the mixed 4 × 400 metres relay, as the team placed second overall.

 Personal life

-Toby trains in West London under coach David Sadkin, as part of a high-caliber training group that includes Faith Akinbileje, the 2025 100m UK bronze medalist.
+Toby trains in West London under coach David Sadkin, as part of a high-caliber training group that includes Faith Akinbileje, the 2025 100 m UK bronze medalist.